 Truth and Light

-The sayings in Thomas were a product of the early Gnostic Christian thinking about the concept of Jesus.
+The sayings in the Doubting Thomas were a product of the early Gnostic Christian thinking about the concept of Jesus.
 The Gnostics considered Jesus to be a universal source of knowledge or truth rather than a physical being.
 Therefore, in adapting the text to the modern reader, we replaced the term “Jesus” with “Truth” or “Light” where applicable.
 The analogies and symbols have been replaced with modern counterparts.
 Hopefully, there will be little loss in correlation.